alephium/docs/docs/ralph/built-in-functions.md

 fn destroySelf!(refundAddress:Address) -> ()
 ```

 Destroys the contract and transfer the remaining assets to a designated address.
+The function will return immediately once the contract is destroyed.
+Returning value following the contract destruction is not supported.

 > @param **refundAddress** *the address to receive the remaining assets in the contract*
 >